d22shen/LeetCode-solutions/README.md

 ```

 ## Test Cases
 We use junit test and simulator to send requests.
-Not sure whether QA can use the same way to send requests or you have other ways to do this.
+Not sure whether QA can use the same way to send requests or QA has other tools to achieve this.
+We can have a discusstion on how to send these requests.

 ```bash
 # 1. Send good "Create" batch operations to ingestion server